DhruvBhagat047/simplyFine/README.md

 https://simplyfine.co/

 # Magic.link Integration
-1. We used the magic.link APIs to make our passwordless login page because we promot anonymity and safety which Magic links succeed in providing.
+1. We used the magic.link APIs to make our passwordless login page because we promote anonymity and safety which Magic links succeed in providing.
 2. We also used the Magic+Stripe API to make an interface where the user can but our premium packs via stripe payment.

 # FYI
 We run the group chat using the local hosting.
-We cannot run the XAMPP application on the Nelify hosting server.
+We cannot run the XAMPP application on the Netlify hosting server.
 So, we used ngrok to temporarily host the local host applications like care-rooms and login/sign-up page publicly.